enzo-berry/RootVisor/README.md

 ## Features

-- Basic hypervisor functionality
+- Basic hypervisor functionality.
-- Educational code structure for learning
-- Reference implementation for custom virtualization solutions
+- A simple POC for an EPT hook.

 ## Credits